DanielVikoyr/dynamic-frcm/README.md

 #### <span style="color:tomato">Following Versions</span>
-The next versions is also expected to accept multiple datapoints for any options, as well as feature more options such as postal area, authentication and subscription to data for a certain area.
+The next versions are expected to also accept multiple datapoints for any options, as well as feature more options such as postal area, authentication and subscription to data for a certain area.